Skip to content

 Focus

-Read this step to understand what the platform must deliver before architecture and governance narrow the solution space.
+Read this step to understand the workload goals, compliance scope, and budget constraints before architecture narrows the solution space.

 Includes